F1282231/Power_Outages/README.md

 ### 5. Final Product

 The final product is an interactive App that asks users to select a state, and shows users the probabilities of the state suffering from a major electrical disturbance as of the current time.
-Please click [here](https://youtu.be/gP7jnR8r_M0) for the demonstration video.
+Please click [here](https://youtu.be/gP7jnR8r_M0) for the demonstration.

 **Below are the Jupyter Notebook for Final Product:**
 - [Final Product (Unfinished)](./Code/App_development.ipynb)